Trusted WordPress tutorials, when you need them most.

 Can I Hide Pinterest Images in WordPress Without Breaking Terms of Service?

 You might have heard that hiding Pinterest images on your WordPress blog goes against the Pinterest Terms of Service (TOS).
-However, this isn’t true.
+We can confirm this isn’t true.

 You are allowed to hide Pinterest images on your website as long as you meet the following criteria: